christophstrasen/LQR/docs/low_level_api.md

 }
 ```

-- If `left`/`right` are omitted, both sides inherit the top-level config.
+- If `left`/`right` are omitted, both sides inherit the top-level join window config.
 Setting `left` or `right` allows asymmetric retention policies.
-- Legacy `maxCacheSize` (top-level) still applies as a default when no `expirationWindow` is set.
+- Legacy `maxCacheSize` (top-level) still applies as a default when no `joinWindow` is set.

 #### Mode: `count`